DrK-Lo/lotterhoslabprotocols/discovery.md

 `scontrol show partition lotterhos` shows what we can do.
 There are no limits on job submissions, the default time is 7 days with a max of 30 days.

+`squeue -p lotterhos` shows what is current running.
+You definitely want to check this before you try to `srun` (see below) or submit jobs!

 ## Troubleshooting and trying code
 To develop code and troubleshoot, there is a `debug` partition.
 You can also use the `lotterhos` partition.
 Use the `srun` command with the `--pty` option will output the results of your code on the screen